SangyunT/Chicago_Car_Crashes_Classification/README.md

 - **Optimize personnel being dispatched** especially to these more crash-prone areas.

-Please refer to the [Jupyter notebook](./index.ipynb) for additional EDAs and models, and the [presentation](./presentation.pdf) for the final run down of our findings.
+Please refer to the [Jupyter notebook](./index.ipynb) for additional EDAs and models, and the [presentation deck](./presentation.pdf) and [recording](https://youtu.be/Jg-9VN0JcF8) for the final run down of our findings.

 If you have any questions, please contact our team: